noirnoirnoir/Demo/README.md

 ---------------------------------------------
 SP/
-InsertData_Users_Test.sql  :Using UNPIVOT to combine two tables.
+InsertData_Users_Test.sql  :Using UNPIVOT to insert data from two kind of tables.